Reading and Phonics

 Reading for enjoyment is a high priority in our school.
-Every class visits the library once a week in which they have the opportunity to change their book, write a book review and listen to their teacher read.
-Our fiction books are organised to reflect our 'Stage, not age' philosophy; pupils are encouraged to select books that match their current reading stage of development.
-We also have a wide range of non-fiction books, poems, newspapers & magazines, and dual language books to reflect our diverse community.
-Pupils can also listen to a wide range of books in our audio book station, or cuddle up with a book and a soft toy in our cosy seating area!
+Every class visits the library once a week in which they have the opportunity to browse and select a book from our well-stocked selection, and sit in our cosy seating area with a soft toy if they wish!
+Pupils are encouraged to select books that match their current reading stage of development whilst also allowing plenty of choice.
+We listen to pupils when they tell us what books they enjoy and want more of, and regularly re-stock to reflect childrens' interests.
+We have a wide range of modern and classic fiction, non-fiction books, newspapers & magazines, and poetry.
+We also have many stories from around the world and dual language books to reflect our diverse community.

 Every Friday night is 'Library Night' in which children and their families are invited to attend the library and share books together.
 School staff are on hand to offer advice about reading and developing good reading habits at home, as well as a storytime session at the end led by one of our enthusiastic teachers!
 Every child who attends their year group's library night will also be entered into a free raffle.
 At the end of the session there will be one lucky winner who can choose a high quality book from a selection to take home.

-Please check the school calendar or playground noticeboard to see when your child's next library night is.
+Please check the school calendar to see when your child's next Library Night is.

-Each class in the school from Year 1-Year 6 is also represented by a Junior Librarian.
+Each class in the school is represented by 2 Junior Librarians.
 These pupils are role models for reading in their class.
 Their duties include: